 Want to know more?

-The Outcomes Star looks at 10 different aspects of someone’s life, and guides the person to get a sense of how well they are achieving in each aspect.
-These are issues such as, ‘managing mental health’, ‘social networks’ and ‘identity and self-esteem’.
-This can then help the individual to acknowledge that there could be some developments in specific areas, and to focus on developing and growing in a particular aspect of their life, rather than exploring how to get well in a less-focussed manner.
+The Recovery Star is designed for adults managing their mental health and recovering from mental illness.
+It looks at 10 different aspects of someone’s life, and guides the person to get a sense of how well they are achieving in each aspect.
+This can then help the individual to acknowledge that there could be some developments in specific areas, and to focus on developing and growing in a particular aspect of their life.

 The Mental Health Foundation has some useful and informative pages on the recovery model.